hammackj/spacetime/_posts/writings/2018-04-25-Someone-let-me-out-please.md

 permalink: /someoneletmeoutplease/
 ---

-One of the many important concepts Albert Camus thought and spread the word about is, the free nature of a man.
-He says that a person, even though feel like bounded with over-responsibilities of social or mental cause, is actaully free in his own fundamental.
-Our social world exists as much as a crucial factor for living a methodical life with us, parallel to it, it also creates an invisible container for our mental thoughts.
-We start to think and do things on the basis as we are not totally free, which is in fact a 'bad faith'.
+One of the many concepts Albert Camus wrote about is the free nature of a man, he says that a person, even though feel like bounded with responsibilities of social or mental events, is actaully free in his own skin i.e. fundamental.
+Our social world exists with us, as much as a crucial factor for living a methodical life, parallel to it, it also creates an invisible container for our mental thoughts.

 > This poem is from the point of view of a pure soul living in a body.
 It is named as **'someone let me out please'**.